Fishnfly/fishnfly.github.io/_posts/2026-07-03-spain-secondtime-notes.md

 Ideas passed between teachers and students.
 Traditions passed between generations.
 Craft passed between makers.
 Stories passed between travelers.
 Knowledge passed between mentors and athletes.
 Beliefs passed between pilgrims.
 Identity passed through families, communities, and regions.

 The route often appeared to be about movement.
 Looking back, it was equally about inheritance.
 What survives rarely survives on its own.
 Someone chooses to carry it forward.

-Again and again, Spain revealed that truth.
+Spain revealed that truth.

 That is what stayed.